The views expressed by the host on this program, now documented to be almost always right, 99.1% of the time.

 I'm calling to tell you about Nevada's first stimulus project to be funded.

-It is a tourist railroad, and even though we already have a privately run tourist railroad in Virginia City, who has never taken a dime of public money, these guys uh are giving Harry Reed the credit, the put the government commission to build a competing tourist railroad, are giving Reed the credit for bringing twenty-three million dollars of highway funds to what I guess should be a public transportation project, but the tickets are gonna cost about fifty bucks.
+And even though we already have a privately run tourist railroad in Virginia City who has never taken a dime of public money, these guys are giving Harry Reid the credit, the government commissioned to build a competing tourist railroad, are giving Reed the credit for bringing $23 million of highway funds to what I guess should be a public transportation project, but the tickets are going to cost about $50.

-So we're calling this the railroad to nowhere.
+So we're calling this the Railroad to Nowhere.

-Where is this uh train gonna go?
+Where is this tourist train going to go?

 This is the funny part.